DoryuX/DragonScale/COMPILE.md

 	- Add '<SDL2 Path>/SDL2-*/lib/x86' to 'Library Directories'
 - Under Linker > Input
 	- Add 'SDL2.lib', 'SDL2main.lib', and 'SDL2test.lib' to 'Additional Dependencies'
+- Copy and Paste 'SDL2.dll' in the directory that contains the source code for this project.

 ---